 Cultural and Historical Attractions

-Bakersfield’s rich history provides retirees with plenty of opportunities to explore and learn.
-Downtown Bakersfield offers walking tours that highlight historic landmarks like the Union Cemetery and Veterans Memorials.
-The city’s unique architectural styles and old churches add to its charm.
+Bakersfield’s rich history offers many opportunities for exploration.
+History buffs will enjoy the city’s walking tours of historic landmarks like Union Cemetery and the Veterans Memorials.
+The city’s architecture and old churches add to its charm.

 - West Kern Oil Museum: A tribute to the region’s oil production heritage.